Optimal Linear Subspace Search: Learning to Construct Fast and High-Quality Schedulers for Diffusion Models: Related Work

 \subsection{Efficient Sampling for Diffusion Models}

-To speed up the generation process of diffusion models, existing studies focus on reducing the number of inference steps.
+The time consumed of generating an image using diffusion models is in direct proportion to the number of inference steps.
+To speed up the generation process, existing studies focus on reducing the number of inference steps.
 Specifically, some schedulers are proposed for controlling this denoising process.
 DDIM (Denoising Diffusion Implicit Models) \cite{song2020denoising} is a straightforward scheduler that converts the stochastic process to a deterministic process and skips some steps.
 Some numerical ODE algorithms \cite{butcher2000numerical, karras2022elucidating} are also introduced to improve efficiency.
 Liu et al. \cite{liu2022pseudo} pointed out that numerical ODE methods may introduce additional noise and are therefore less efficient than DDIM with only a small number of steps.
 To overcome this pitfall, they modified the iterative formula and improved their effectiveness.
-DEIS (Diffusion Exponential Integrator Sampler) \cite{zhang2022fast}, another study based on ODE, leverages an exponential integrator and a semilinear structure, stabilizing the approximated generation process.
+DEIS (Diffusion Exponential Integrator Sampler) \cite{zhang2022fast}, another study based on ODE, stabilizes the approximated generation process leveraging an exponential integrator and a semilinear structure.
 DPM-Solver \cite{lu2022dpm} made further refinements by calculating a part of the solution analytically.
 Recently, an enhanced version \cite{lu2022dpmplus} of DPM-Solver adopted thresholding methods and achieved state-of-the-art performance.